 - a.
-A three point penalty will be assessed (deducted from the team's final averaged brief score) for each twenty-four hour period, or part thereof, for late filing. - b.
-A one point brief penalty will be assessed (deducted from the team's final averaged brief score) for each page, or part thereof, which exceeds the page limit of these rules.
-Any partially filled page shall be counted as a full page, including the last page and any other page with unused space. - c.
+A three-point penalty will be assessed (deducted from the team's final averaged brief score) for each twenty-four hour period, or part thereof, for late filing. - b.
+A one point brief penalty will be assessed (deducted from the team's final averaged brief score) for any brief that exceeds the allowable word count. - c.
 A one point brief penalty will be assessed (deducted from the team's final averaged brief score) for a team's failure to submit the certification form in accordance with these rules. - d.
 Teams will be notified of any penalty deductions 14 days prior to the tournament.